PaulaEstrella/MTTT-PyQT/README.md

 ### Status
 - Under development.
 Currently everything is working but we need a better GUI design and add robustness (strict error handling).
+- Features we will add in the near future: import TMX files, more productiviy indicators, show intermediate results (not just raw commads results), better error handling and testing

 ### How to use